katejh/katejh/README.md

 Pronouns: she/her

-I am currently a Computer Science student at the University of British Columbia (expected graduation May 2024), looking to work in software development.
+I am a Computer Science student at the University of British Columbia (expected graduation May 2024), looking to work in software engineering.

 Connect with me on [LinkedIn](https://linkedin.com/in/katejh)!